 A: National dues for each member are $9.00.
 There is a minimum of 12 members or $108.00 national dues.
 Both national and state dues must be paid for each member.
 Find your state dues by contacting your state adviser or call (800) 234-4425.

-Q: What’s a chapter ID number and where do I find it?
+Q: What is a chapter ID number and where do I find it?

 Q: What do national dues support?

 A: Payment of national dues makes the organization possible.
-National dues support Teen Times, chapter mailings, national programs, chapter resources, training, promotion, processing fees, membership cards, national officer’s efforts, membership promotion, National Board of Director’s activities, expenses related to raising money, and operating expenses of the national headquarters and staff.
+National dues support Teen Times, chapter mailings, national programs, chapter resources, training, promotion, processing fees, membership cards, national officer's efforts, membership promotion, National Board of Director's activities, expenses related to raising money, and operating expenses of the national headquarters.

 Q: What are the qualifications for being an FCCLA member?